joshb738/Kickstarter-Analysis/README.md

 </p>

 #### Challenges and Difficulties Encountered
-I was fortunate enough not to encounter many difficulties or challenges  for this analysis, however additional research was needed for image allignment and resizing.
+I was fortunate enough not to encounter many difficulties or challenges  for this analysis, however additional research was needed for coding image allignment and resizing.

 ## Results